Open-Markets-Initiative/Directory/Specifications/ReadMe.md

 Repository of protocol specifications

-Specifications are stored here for historical purposes as the original links change as exchanges/organizations update their websites.
+Specifications are mirrored here for historical purposes.
+The original links change often.as exchanges and/or organizations update their websites.

+All information has been collected from publicly available websites.

 If any information is in violation of copyright please let us know and we will remove it.